queue

 Methods

-(async, static) apublish(channel, msg, optionsopt)
+(async, static) apublish(subject, msg, optionsopt)

 Description: